IgniteUI/help-topics/topics/10_AngularJS Directives/00_Using_Ignite_UI_with_AngularJS.md

 ## <a id="data-binding"></a>Data Binding

-Besides providing initialization integration, one of the main benefits of the Ignite UI directives for AngularJS is data binding support.
+Besides providing initialization integration, one of the main benefits of the %%ProductName%% directives for AngularJS is data binding support.
 The directives automatically assign AngularJS watchers to the sources provided at initialization, so the only requirement to enable data binding is to set the `dataSource` option or `data-source` attribute to the desired property from the scope:

 **In HTML:**
 ```html